panda21/TorrentFlow/README.md

 ##Instructions
 Clone the repo and open the solution file in Visual Studio.
 Be sure to open up the settings (right click on the icon->"Settings...") before you try anything.

+Please understand this is still very much in its infancy.
+Things *will* break.
+I don't assume any responsibility for whatever may or may not happen to you or your computer(s) by using this program.

 ##Sounds great, but it'd be even better if it could do backflips!
 Feel free to submit a pull request!